dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 - Click on update.

-You will see the list from a single stage.
+You will see the list, which is taking data from a single stage in the program you have selected.

 ![](resources/images/linelist/linelist1.png)